cenotes/cenotes/docs/qa.rst

 - Can I learn more about what encryption is used for all these?
    Of course!
 See :doc:`design`
 - I ran / deployed the project, but all I see is text!
 WTF?
-   This is a backend project.
+   You probably ran/deployed the backend project.
 You can write your own frontend to use this functionality or use an existing solution such as `cenotes-reaction`_
 - Why are there two different projects instead of one complete?
    Splitting the backend from the frontend allows us